 The trick is to keep an eye out for claims from website owners about the huge amount of traffic generated from a site you’ve never heard of.
 And, on closer inspection, it’s a shoddy site built around a generic wordpress theme with lots of content that’s badly written, terribly formatted and surrounded by ads.
 If the alarm bells are going off, that’s because you’ve probably stumbled on the kind of site that ad fraud networks operate.

 Yes, these sites will likely drive traffic to your website, but it’s not a traffic source you’ll want in the long run.
-Research sites, build up a relationship with the publisher and don’t just shell out money because the domain authority is good.
+Research what are popular sites in your niche, dig deep into the stats for sites you’ve never head of, build up a relationship with the publisher and don’t just shell out money because the domain authority is good.

 Pros: Great for your reach and visibility, will also likely improve SEO from the right website, can be cost effective in the long run

-Cons: Low quality sites can drive bot traffic to your website, low quality sites can also affect your SEO and domain authority
+Cons: Low quality sites can drive bot traffic to your website, low quality sites can also negatively affect your SEO and domain authority (DA), often sites for paid guest posts just disappear if the webmaster can’t afford the upkeep

 Despite some bad press in recent years, influencer marketing as a paid traffic source isn’t going anywhere.
 The reason is, influencer marketing has been proven to be effective.
-Consider that most of the younger generations are more likely to watch YouTube or spend hours scrolling Instagram and Snapchat, and this is where influencer marketing as a traffic source for your website or business can come into its own.
+Consider that most milennials and Gen Z’ers are more likely to watch YouTube or spend hours scrolling Instagram and Snapchat, and this is where influencer marketing as a traffic source for your website or business starts to make sense.

-One of the huge benefits of influencer marketing is that viewers likely trust your influencer, so seeing your product in their hands will make others want it.
+One of the huge benefits of influencer marketing is that viewers likely trust your influencer.
+Seeing your product in their hands is a solid endorsement that will make others want it.
 Go back to the 1980s, and Run DMC released ‘My Adidas’, which is an opportunity that Adidas seized to great effect.

 How does it work?
 There are agencies who manage influencers and specialise in pairing brands with the right guy/gal.
 But if you want to DIY, you simply find the influencer you want to work with and reach out to them.
 Simple as that.
 They often have their own ground rules and pricing, but the good thing about working with people directly is that you can negotiate your own deal.